Our environmental commitment

 Reducing our CO2 emissions

-WPA continues to invest in improving its environmental footprint.
+WPA has invested in improving its environmental footprint.

-As part of our strategy towards reducing CO2 emissions we are replacing our existing 30 year old gas boilers with new energy efficient boilers and control system.
+As part of our strategy towards reducing CO2 emissions we have replaced our aged gas boilers with new energy efficient boilers and control system.

 ISO 14001:2015 Environmental Management